bigmlcom/bigmler/docs/index.rst

 -------------

 ================================= =============================================
-``--progress-bar``                Shows an update on the bytes uploaded when
-                                  creating
-                                  a new source.
-This option might run into issues
-                                  depending on the locale
-                                  settings of your OS ``--no-dataset``                  Does not create a model.
-BigMLer will only create a source ``--no-model``                    Does not create a model.
+``--no-dataset``                  Does not create a model.
+BigMLer will only
+                                  create a source
+``--no-model``                    Does not create a model.
 BigMLer will only